MegBanj001/Azure-Container-Registry-MyDemoApp/README.md

 In this project, I did the following things to achieve my desired result.

 a.
-Containerize an application
+Containerized an application

 b.
-Create an Azure Registry and Container Instance
+Created an Azure Registry and Container Instance

 c.
-Build a Docker image and push it to Azure
+Built a Docker image and pushed it to Azure

 d.
-Deploy the image to Azure Container Service
+Deployed the image to Azure Container Service

 STEPS I TOOK: